What Legal Departments Can Learn From Their Business Colleagues

 Where you start is a matter of prioritization.
 Develop a simple strategy by assessing the most immediate challenges facing the legal department.
 Spend reporting, budget control, limited in-house resources: consider the priority of these issues.
 To overcome these challenges, establish a vision for expected business outcomes (e.g. 10% reduction in legal spend, 20% reduction in contract turnaround times etc.).

 To succeed with your strategy it will be necessary to leverage new technologies and processes.
 Developing a culture of innovation in the department is an important goal here.
 The legal team should have ownership of the project and also share in the benefits of its success.
 For example, eliminating time spent on administrative tasks means more time can be spent providing legal advice.

 Early wins are vital.
 Start by setting realistic and achievable goals and undertaking a project that will deliver a real return on investment.
 Legal spend management (which can result in a reduction of legal spend by 10%) is a good place to start.
 Having demonstrated what is achievable, the legal department can then progress to launching and executing more mature projects in areas like knowledge management and compliance.

-Your strategy will inform the key metrics you measure (such as tracking law firm adherence to industry standard billing guidelines).
-In turn, the metrics you measure will drive behavior change and help you achieve your strategic goals (for instance, tracking billing guideline adherence can contribute to you achieving your goal of reducing legal spend by 10%).
+Your strategy will inform the key metrics you measure (such as tracking adherence to industry standard law firm billing guidelines).
+In turn, the metrics you measure will drive behavior change and help you achieve your strategic goals (for instance, tracking billing guideline enforcement can contribute to you achieving your goal of reducing legal spend by 10%).

 New technologies mean that it is easier than ever to start tracking these key metrics without lengthy implementation projects.